 A talent acquisition strategy is a long-term plan for attracting high calibre candidates.
-It documents the ways that your business will identify and entice well-qualified, high performing individuals, using both inward and outward facing tactics.
+It documents the ways that your business will identify and entice well-qualified, high performing individuals.
 As the recruitment arena becomes increasingly competitive, it’s crucial that businesses are focussed on keeping their talent pool well-stocked, as well as working hard to retain top talent.

 While specific recruitment campaigns can be short term, filling roles when they appear or become vacant, talent acquisition is a long-term approach that will raise your profile in front of the candidates that will positively impact your business and nurture your relationships with them, regardless of whether there are current positions available.
 A talent acquisition strategy can work particularly well in competitive and niche industries, and for high-level, executive roles, but is applicable across businesses that are thinking about the bigger picture when it comes to talent resource and securing lucrative candidates.